zvada/technology/docs/policy/comanage-instructions-admin.md

 1. The user will get an email saying "Petition for <NAME> changed status from Pending Approval to Approved".

-    The first link will give them "Permission Denied";
+    The links in the email are expected to be useless (the first link will give them "Permission Denied" and the second link will merely allow them to "acknowledge" that they received the email).

-    the second link will take them to the notification page, which they can "acknowledge", but that doesn't do anything useful.
+    If the user asks, reassure them that they are registered and no further action needs to be taken.